Bucks beat Spurs 120-113 for season-best 6th straight win

-MILWAUKEE (AP) — Giannis Antetokounmpo had 26 points and a season-high 15 assists, leading the Milwaukee Bucks to a 120-113 victory over the San Antonio Spurs on Saturday night.
+MILWAUKEE (AP) — Giannis Antetokounmpo had 26 points and a season-high 15 assists, and the two-time league MVP received plenty of help as the Milwaukee Bucks beat the San Antonio Spurs 120-113 on Saturday night.

-The Bucks (27-14) won their season-best sixth straight game as Khris Middleton scored 23 points and Jrue Holiday added 21.
+The Bucks (27-14) won their season-best sixth straight game with seven players scoring in double figures.
+Khris Middleton scored 23 points and Jrue Holiday added 21.
 Antetokounmpo grabbed eight rebounds, barely missing a triple double.

 Lonnie Walker scored a career-high 31 points for the Spurs (22-17), and DeMar DeRozan added 22.
+Walker sank 13 of 21 shots, including 5 of 9 from 3-point range.

-The Spurs trailed 98-94 with 8:32 left after a jumper by Walker.
-Middleton responded with a 3-pointer and Pat Connaughton scored a layup off an assist by Antetokounmpo.
+The Spurs trailed 98-94 after a jumper by Walker following a San Antonio timeout.
+Middleton responded with a 3-pointer and Pat Connaughton scored a layup off an assist by Antetokounmpo, forcing a quick Spurs timeout.

 Two more 3-pointers by Middleton in the final 5 1/2 minutes helped the Bucks pull away, and Antetokounmpo added a powerful dunk and a 3-pointer.

 Donte DiVincenzo had 12 points and a team-high 13 rebounds for Milwaukee, which won for the 11th time in 12 games.
+Brook Lopez and Connaughton each had 11 points and former Spurs guard Bryn Forbes added 10.

+The Bucks rallied from a 14-point, first-half deficit and even used some zone defense to try to slow down the Spurs.

+“To start off the game, I thought they hit every floater, every mid-range shot that they took,” Middleton said.
+“After a while we started switching a little bit more, trying to be up a little more to take that shot away and also to take away the drive.

+“This is the fifth game in seven nights,” Popovich said.
+“A couple of important guys didn’t play, but it doesn’t matter.
+They all come to compete.

+“We had 29 assists tonight against a hell of a team.
+We’re thrilled with the way we played.
+We just have to keep the consistency.”

 Holiday was fouled by Devin Vassell on a 3-point attempt with five-tenths of a second left in the third quarter, and Holiday made all three free throws to give the Bucks an 88-84 lead.
+Thee Bucks guard also sank a 3-pointer in the final second of the first half to extend Milwaukee’s lead to seven points at that time.

+“It was definitely a boost to be able to go into the end of the quarter on a good note and see the ball go in the basket,” Holiday said.
+“I think it was huge.”

-The Spurs led by as many as 14 points in the first half, sparked by a strong start from DeRozan, who had eight points in the opening quarter.
+The Spurs’ strong start was keyed by DeRozan, who had eight points in the opening quarter as San Antonio took a 33-26 advantage.

-Milwaukee rallied to take a 43-42 lead on a 3-pointer by Connaughton and trailed again briefly before grabbing a 57-50 halftime lead.
-Holiday scored 14 points in the half and Middleton added 10.

 TIP-INS

-Spurs: Dejounte Murray and Patty Mills were held out of the lineup for rest as San Antonio played the second game of a back-to-back set and the finale of a five-game, seven-day trip.
-“It takes its toll,” Spurs coach Gregg Popovich said.
+Spurs: Dejounte Murray and Patty Mills were held out of the lineup for rest as San Antonio played the second game of a back-to-back set and the finale of its road trip.
+“It takes its toll,” Popovich said.
 “We just decided with this increased density in the schedule since the all-star break that we needed to help them stay in good shape.
 And we’ve been in constant contact with the league; they’ve been great about understanding the situation.” … Popovich is one victory away from reaching 1,300 in his career.
 The only other NBA coaches to reach that level were Don Nelson (1,335) and Lenny Wilkens.
 (1,332).

 Bucks: P.J.
 Tucker made his Milwaukee debut after being acquired in a trade with Houston on Wednesday.
 The 35-year-old forward had not played since March 3 while waiting for the rebuilding Rockets to make a deal.
-“We’ll keep a close eye on him,” Bucks coach Mike Budenholzer said.
-“We’re certainly aware it’s been some time since he played an NBA game.
-But at some point, you’ve got to jump back in and start getting conditioning, timing, rhythm.”
-He entered the game with 4:32 left in the first quarter and played 13 minutes.
+“You can see the intensity,” Middleton said.
+“He’s going to be a great fit for us.”
+Tucker entered the game with 4:32 left in the first quarter and played 13 minutes.
 He had three rebounds and did not score. … Rodions Kurucs, also obtained in the Houston trade, was inactive (health and safety protocols).

 UP NEXT